C0nw0nk/qBittorrent/README.md

 # qBittorrent

-qBittorrent Windows Automatic batch file command line script to check torrent for seeders if it has no seeders it will delete the torrent automatically I did not like the way there was no automation to the way qBittorent deals with torrent files so i built in a automatic process that will run every hour to deal with and clean up the torrents that get added.
+qBittorrent Windows Automatic batch file command line script with many features

 DONATE!
 The same as buying me a beer or a cup of tea/coffee :D <3